dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

 ## Generating an install-config.yaml

 The OpenShift installation process uses an `install-config.yaml` file to understand _how_ to build your cluster.
-Let's creat an install config and make a few adjustments before continuing with the installation.
+Let's create an install config and make a few adjustments before continuing with the installation.

 > 📓 **Pro Tip:** The interactive installer will request some details about your Azure account.
-> We already captured them while [Creating an Azure Service Prinicpal](<ref "#creating-an-azure-service-prinicpal">) above.
+> We already captured them while [Creating an Azure Service Prinicpal]({{<ref "#creating-an-azure-service-principal">}}) above.

 > Below is a description of how to obtain those values and some variables we used to store them for easier reference.
 >
 > | Installer Term                        | Retrieval                                                            | Var                |